realeyes-media/ios-vast-client/README.md

 When ad playback ends your app is responsible for calling `finishedPlayback()`.
 Delegate function `func adComplete(vastTracker: VastTracker, ad: VastAd)` will be called.

 If there are more ads, next one will be played and your app will receive `func adStart(vastTracker: VastTracker, ad: VastAd)` again.
-There is no need to call update progress with `time = 0` anymore, this is handeled by the `VastTracker`
+There is no need to call update progress with `time = 0` anymore, this is handled by the `VastTracker`

 If there are no more ads to be played, ad break is finished and delegate `func adBreakComplete(vastTracker: VastTracker, vastModel: VastModel)` will be called.